AvirupSahaAug/multi-skin-tone-skin-leision-dataset-generator/README.md

 ### Key Highlights
 - **6 Target Tones**: Spanning the Fitzpatrick scale from Very Light (50.0 ITA) to Dark (-10.0 ITA).
-- **Auto-Resume**: Automatically finds and continues training from the latest checkpoint.
 - **Fairness-First**: Specifically designed to create balanced medical datasets for more equitable AI.